-BCLT is an associate member of The Free Word Centre: an international organisation dedicated to literature, literacy and free expression.
+The Free Word Centre is an international organisation dedicated to literature, literacy and free expression.
 They host public events all year round, exploring issues in contemporary politics, literature and culture.
 Among their programme of events are author talks, panel discussions, film screenings, exhibitions, workshops and conferences.
-One of their major programmes is The Power of Translation.

 In Other Words

 The journal for practising translators and for anyone interested in them and the world in which they work.
-Previously published by BCLT, In Other Words is now published by Writers’ Centre Norwich.
+Previously published by BCLT, In Other Words is now published by The National Centre for Writing.

 Literature Across Frontiers is a European platform for literary exchange, translation and policy debate.
 Surveys of national organisations and publishers supporting literary translation can be downloaded from the LAF website.
 LAF also publishes data and statistics on literary translations in the UK and Ireland.
 You can also download the list of publishers in the UK and Ireland who publish translations.